If you are not familiar with BAM, bedGraph and bigWig formats, you can read up on that in our Glossary of NGS terms

 Possible choices: log2, ratio, subtract, add, mean, reciprocal_ratio, first, second

-The default is to output the log2 ratio of the two samples.
+The default is to output the log2ratio of the two samples.
 The reciprocal ratio returns the the negative of the inverse of the ratio if the ratio is less than 0.
 The resulting values are interpreted as negative fold changes.
-Instead of performing a computation using both files, the scaled signal can alternatively be output for the first or second file using the ‘–operation first’ or ‘–operation second’
+NOTE: Only with –ratio subtract can –normalizeTo1x or –normalizeUsingRPKM be used.
+Instead of performing a computation using both files, the scaled signal can alternatively be output for the first or second file using the ‘–ratio first’ or ‘–ratio second’

 |A BED or GTF file containing regions that should be excluded from all analyses.
 Currently this works by rejecting genomic chunks that happen to overlap an entry.
 Consequently, for BAM files, if a read partially overlaps a blacklisted region or a fragment spans over it, then the read/fragment might still be considered.
 Please note that you should adjust the effective genome size, if relevant.|